 Select your navigation system:

-Located on the M600, km-marker 3.5 close by El Valle de Los Caidos.
-When approaching from Madrid take A6, exit 47 El Escorial/Guadarrama.
+Located at the M600, km-marker 3.5 near El Valle de Los Caidos.
+From Madrid take A6, exit 47 El Escorial/Guadarrama.
+Attention: Do not take fastest route.
+Without SatNav you will end up on unpaved road that is problematic with a caravan.

 Show on map